George S. Barrett: Early life and education

 Born to Lucille and Herbert Barrett, George Barrett was one of five children.
 He attended Westport, Connecticut's Staples High School.
 Barrett received his Bachelor of Arts degree from Brown University and his M.B.A. from New York University.
 He also holds an honorary Doctor of Humane Letters degree from Long Island University's Arnold and Marie Schwartz College of Pharmacy and Health Sciences.

 Career

 After college, Barrett worked as a teacher in private schools and pursued a music career.
 He served as president of NMC Laboratories until it was acquired by Alpharma in 1990.
 Before earning his master's degree, he worked at a small dermatology firm, which he eventually ran.
 Barrett was president of US Pharmaceuticals from 1994 until 1997.
 In 1999, he joined Teva Pharmaceutical Industries Ltd. as president of Teva USA.
 In 2005, he became CEO and president of North America for Teva.
 In addition, he became Corporate Executive Vice President for Global Pharmaceutical Markets in 2007.

 In 2008, Barrett joined Cardinal Health, Inc. as vice chairman and CEO of Healthcare Supply Chain Services.
 He became the chairman and chief executive officer of the company in 2009.
-As of September 2016, Barrett is reported to own over 0.5 million of Cardinal Health shares worth of approximately US$42 million.
+As of September 2016, Barrett is reported to own over 0.5 million of Cardinal Health shares, worth of approximately $42 million.